Kitchen and Other Stories

 Instructions

-• In a pan, mix the single cream and sugar over a medium low heat.
+• In a pan, mix the single cream and caster sugar over a medium-low heat.
 Mix until the sugar dissolves.

 • Break both the chocolate bars into small pieces and add to the cream/sugar mix.

 • Stir until all the chocolate has melted and the ingredients are well incorporated.
-Set aside to cool.
+Set aside to cool until warm to the touch.

 • Add the whippable cream, icing sugar, and orange blossom extract to a bowl.
 Whisk until the cream starts to stiffen and holds soft peaks.